-(a) within the preceding three years: (i) the director was employed by the Company or its Manager; (ii) an immediate family member of the director was employed by the Company or its Manager as an executive officer; (iii) the director or an immediate family member of the director received more than \$120,000 per year in direct compensation from the Company, its Manager or any controlled affiliate of its Manager (other than director or committee fees and pension or other forms of deferred compensation for prior service (provided such compensation is not contingent on continued service)); (iv) the director was employed by or affiliated with the independent registered public accounting firm of the Company or its Manager; (v) an immediate family member of the director was employed by the independent registered public accounting firm of the Company or its Manager as a partner, principal or Manager; or (vi) an executive officer of the Company or its Manager was on the compensation committee of a company which employed the director, or which employed an immediate family member of the director as an executive officer; or

-(b) he or she is an executive officer of another company that does business with the Company and the annual sales to, or purchases from, the Company is the greater of \$1 million, or two percent of such other company's consolidated gross annual revenues.
+- (a) within the preceding three years: (i) the director was employed by the Company or its Manager; (ii) an immediate family member of the director was employed by the Company or its Manager as an executive officer; (iii) the director or an immediate family member of the director received more than \$120,000 per year in direct compensation from the Company, its Manager or any controlled affiliate of its Manager (other than director or committee fees and pension or other forms of deferred compensation for prior service (provided such compensation is not contingent on continued service)); (iv) the director was employed by or affiliated with the independent registered public accounting firm of the Company or its Manager; (v) an immediate family member of the director was employed by the independent registered public accounting firm of the Company or its Manager as a partner, principal or Manager; or (vi) an executive officer of the Company or its Manager was on the compensation committee of a company which employed the director, or which employed an immediate family member of the director as an executive officer; or - (b) he or she is an executive officer of another company that does business with the Company and the annual sales to, or purchases from, the Company is the greater of \$1 million, or two percent of such other company's consolidated gross annual revenues.

 Whether directors meet these categorical independence tests will be reviewed and will be made public annually prior to our annual meeting of shareholders.
 The Board of Directors may determine, in its discretion, that a director is not independent notwithstanding qualification under the categorical standards.
-The Board of Directors has determined that each of Messrs.
-Goodwin, Robinson and Tuchman are independent for purposes of NYSE Rule 303A and each such director has no material relationship with the Company.
-In making such determination, the Board of Directors took into consideration that certain directors have invested in the securities of private investment funds or companies managed by or affiliated with the Company's Manager.
+The Board of Directors has determined that each of Ms. Hannaway and Messrs.
+Goodwin, Levison, Robinson and Tuchman are independent for purposes of NYSE Rule 303A and each such director has no material relationship with the Company.
+In making such determination, the Board of Directors took into consideration, (i) in the case of Mr. Tuchman, that Mr. Tuchman (a) formed Trac Lease, which was sold to funds affiliated with Fortress in 2007, (b) assisted funds affiliated with Fortress in selling a portion of Trac Lease to a third party in 2018, for which he received a commission and (c) is an affiliate of an entity that made a short term loan to Trac Lease in 2017 that was fully repaid in 2017, and (ii) that certain directors have invested in the securities of private investment funds or companies managed by or affiliated with the Company's Manager.